AdobeDocs/mobile-services.en/help/using/c-manage-app-settings/c-mob-confg-app/configure-push-messaging/configure-app-apns-gcm.md

 ---
-description: You can configure your app to use Apple Push Notification Service (APNS) or Google Cloud Messaging (GCM).
+description: You can configure your app to use Apple Push Notification Service (APNS) or Firebase Cloud Messaging (FCM).
 keywords: mobile
-seo-description: You can configure your app to use Apple Push Notification Service (APNS) or Google Cloud Messaging (GCM).
+seo-description: You can configure your app to use Apple Push Notification Service (APNS) or Firebase Cloud Messaging (FCM).
-seo-title: Configure App to use APNS or GCM
+seo-title: Configure App to use APNS or FCM
 solution: Marketing Cloud,Analytics
-title: Configure App to use APNS or GCM
+title: Configure App to use APNS or FCM
 topic: Metrics
 uuid: fa411f2a-ba47-4499-bbe5-1aedef6b49ad
 ---